Bulacan: Agribusiness and aquaculture

 The rural areas still mostly depend on agriculture and aquaculture as a source of income.
-Some of the major crops are rice, corn, vegetables, and fruits such as mangoes.
+Some of the major crops are rice, maize, vegetables, and fruits such as mangoes.
 An orchid farm is operating at Golden Bloom Orchids at Barangay Maguinao in San Rafael, Bulacan.
 The fisheries of Bulacan, aside from fishponds and rivers, include Bustos Dam and waterlogged areas.
 Major species cultured include bangus, tilapia, prawn, and catfish.
-This made Bulacan a leading province in Bangus (milkfish) production based on reports of the Bureau of Agricultural Statistics (BAS).
+This made Bulacan a leading province in bangus production based on reports of the Bureau of Agricultural Statistics (BAS).